 Training is continuing by AEL coordinator in the college of agriculture in Nangarhar University and each semester new students receive training in the use of TEEAL as indicated in Table 1.
-The names and departments of faculty members who received training is shown in Table 2.
+The names and departments of faculty members who received training are shown in Table 2.
+No new update was received from the field.